taifaya38-stack/Finance-at-Greenweez/README.md

 The analysis is based on four financial datasets:

-gwz_finance_orders – orders and revenue
+- gwz_finance_orders – orders and revenue

-gwz_finance_campaign – advertising costs
+- gwz_finance_campaign – advertising costs

-gwz_finance_shipping – logistics and shipping costs
+- gwz_finance_shipping – logistics and shipping costs

-gwz_finance_refund – refunds and associated costs
+- gwz_finance_refund – refunds and associated costs

 Data was imported using manual CSV imports and IMPORTRANGE, depending on the source and update requirements.

 🛠 Methodology

 I. Data Import

-Manual import of campaign and refund CSV files
+- Manual import of campaign and refund CSV files.

-Automated imports using IMPORTRANGE() for orders and shipping
+- Automated imports using IMPORTRANGE() for orders and shipping.

-Initial exploration of columns and data completeness
+- Initial exploration of columns and data completeness.

 II.
 Data Cleaning

 Several cleaning steps were required before analysis:

-Standardization of date formats across all datasets
+- Standardization of date formats across all datasets

-Creation of clean date columns using:
+- Creation of clean date columns using:

-SUBSTITUTE
+- SUBSTITUTE

-LEFT, LEN
+- LEFT, LEN

-DATE, YEAR, MONTH, DAY
+- DATE, YEAR, MONTH, DAY

-Detection of anomalies and extreme values
+- Detection of anomalies and extreme values

-Investigation of abnormal purchase and logistics costs
+- Investigation of abnormal purchase and logistics costs

-Handling limitations of IMPORTRANGE (filters & sorting)
+- Handling limitations of IMPORTRANGE (filters & sorting)

 III.
 Margin Calculations

 1️⃣ Order Margin

-Gross margin = turnover − purchase cost
+- Gross margin = turnover − purchase cost

-Margin percentage calculated and formatted
+- Margin percentage calculated and formatted

 2️⃣ Operational Margin

-Integration of logistics and shipping costs using XLOOKUP
+- Integration of logistics and shipping costs using XLOOKUP

 Calculation of:

-Operational margin
+- Operational margin

-Operational margin percentage
+- Operational margin percentage

 3️⃣ Advanced Margins

-Refund margin (operational margin − refund costs)
+- Refund margin (operational margin − refund costs)

-Advertising margin (operational margin − ads costs)
+- Advertising margin (operational margin − ads costs)

-Evaluation of how advertising impacts daily profitability
+- Evaluation of how advertising impacts daily profitability

 IV.
 Data Aggregation & Reporting

 A daily profitability report was built using pivot tables:

-Metrics aggregated by day include:
+1- Metrics aggregated by day include:

-Number of orders
+- Number of orders

-Total & average turnover
+- Total & average turnover

-Purchase costs
+- Purchase costs

-Shipping & logistics costs
+- Shipping & logistics costs

-Margins (gross, operational, ads-adjusted)
+- Margins (gross, operational, ads-adjusted)

-Advertising costs were added using XLOOKUP, and additional KPIs were computed:
+2- Advertising costs were added using XLOOKUP, and additional KPIs were computed:

-Ads margin
+- Ads margin

-Average ads margin per order
+- Average ads margin per order

-Ads margin percentage
+- Ads margin percentage

 V. Refund Analysis (Advanced)

-Analysis of daily refund volume
+- Analysis of daily refund volume

-Calculation of refund delays
+- Calculation of refund delays

-Separation of refund aggregation from order dates
+- Separation of refund aggregation from order dates

-Correct integration of refund costs based on refund date, not order date
+- Correct integration of refund costs based on refund date, not order date

-Final margin calculation including all cost components
+- Final margin calculation including all cost components

 📈 Key Outcomes

-Built a complete daily financial reporting system in Google Sheets
+- Built a complete daily financial reporting system in Google Sheets

-Identified how logistics, refunds, and advertising impact margins
+- Identified how logistics, refunds, and advertising impact margins

-Delivered actionable KPIs for the finance team
+- Delivered actionable KPIs for the finance team

-Demonstrated strong data cleaning, aggregation, and financial modeling skills
+- Demonstrated strong data cleaning, aggregation, and financial modeling skills

 🧪 Tools & Skills Used

-Google Sheets (advanced formulas & pivot tables)
+- Google Sheets (advanced formulas & pivot tables)

-Data Cleaning & Transformation
+- Data Cleaning & Transformation

-Financial KPI Modeling
+- Financial KPI Modeling

-XLOOKUP / INDEX-MATCH
+- XLOOKUP / INDEX-MATCH

-Pivot Tables & Calculated Fields
+- Pivot Tables & Calculated Fields

-Business & Financial Analysis
+- Business & Financial Analysis

 🏁 Conclusion

 This project demonstrates how structured data analysis and financial modeling can support profitability monitoring and decision-making in an e-commerce environment.
 By progressively integrating costs and aggregating results at a daily level, the analysis provides a clear and realistic view of business performance.

-👤 Author :taif_Aya
+👤 Author :Taif_Aya

 Data Analyst – Academic / Portfolio Project
 Focused on financial reporting and profitability analysis